JordanMigneault/JordanMigneault/README.md

 <summary></summary>

 - IT Intern at [KPM Exceptional LLC](http://kpmedi.net/), a power equipment distributor based in Landing, New Jersey (Sept.
-2018 - Aug.
-2022).
+2018 - Jan.
+2023).

 - Head programmer of [FRC Team 4361](https://roxbotix.org/) during sophomore and junior seasons (2019 - 2020).